 In addition, it’s a good idea to avoid caffeine and alcohol, which can increase dehydration and heighten the risk of sleep problems.
 Exercise can also lead to dehydration, particularly if you don’t replace the electrolytes and water you lose when sweating.
-Avoid exercising right before bed, and make sure to use an oral rehydration solution to prevent dehydration.
+Avoid exercising right before bed, and make sure to use an oral rehydration solution to remedy dehydration.
 Practice proper sleep hygiene by sleeping in a cool room and removing distractions such as technology to get a restful night’s sleep.

 If you think your excessive daytime sleepiness is caused by a medical condition, make an appointment to see a healthcare professional.
 A doctor can conduct polysomnography tests such as the Maintenance of Wakefulness Test (MWT) or a Multiple Sleep Latency Test (MSLT) to determine the underlying cause.
 These tests can identify disorders including narcolepsy, cataplexy, sleep paralysis, and other sleep disorders that affect the central nervous system.

 The best way to avoid dehydration that can cause fatigue is to hydrate with an oral rehydration solution like DripDrop ORS.
 When you're in a state of dehydration, no amount of water is enough.
 Your body needs the perfect balance of sodium and glucose to help absorption.